TOBAR NA GAEDHILGE 1.13

 As an example, the misprint cómhhartha occurs in Ben-Hur on page 337, and should clearly be corrected and indexed as cómhartha.
 So if we search for cómhartha, we will find the relevant sentence, and if we view it under the default Lom option, we will see the token as cómhartha.
 But if viewed under the Foillsighthe option, we will see it, uncorrected, as cómhhartha.
 Under the Marcáilte option, we will see the complete markup as cómh[h]artha.
 And under the Innéacsáilte option, we will see it confirmed that the token is indexed as cómhartha.

-In displaying results by sentence, the translation of the sentence into other languages may be shown, if it is stored.
+Secondly, in the multilingual by-sentence option, the display panel allows the translation of the sentence into other languages to be shown, if stored.
 To do this, tick the names of the desired languages, visible on the sentence-level displays above, labelled Béarla (English) and Fraincis (French) and Gearmáinis (German) and Rúisis (Russian).
 If the name of the language is italicised, this means that a translation in that language is not available for the sentence to be displayed.
-At present, translations or originals are held only for texts in the Ulaidh collection, and only for a proportion of this: English, 2.27M tokens; French, 0.87M tokens; German, 0.74M tokens; Russian, 0.09M tokens
+At present, translations or originals are held only for texts in the Ulaidh collection, and only for a proportion of this: English, 2.39M tokens; French, 0.90M tokens; German, 0.92M tokens; Russian, 0.14M tokens.
+In these other languages, the sentence is always shown plain and corrected.

-Figure 7: Sentences containing the word creafadaigh (shaking); the first of two examples found in Seosamh 'ac Grianna, Seideán Bruithne/Amy Foster.
+Figure 7: Sentences containing the form creafadaigh (shaking); the first of two examples found in Seosamh 'ac Grianna, Seideán Bruithne/Amy Foster.
 English and French translations are available and are shown.

 Screenshot of Gaelic sentences with translations

-The page and line number is shown for the displayed sentence, and this has recently been extended to apply to each language in which the sentence is displayed, rather than only to the first language.
+The page and line number is shown for the displayed sentence.
 The page and line number are taken from the edition used, and they can be displayed only if the computer-readable version of the text is paginated — see the list of texts below for this information.
-All the Gaelic texts are paginated, but some in other languages, which have been obtained from various sources, may not be paginated.
+All the Gaelic texts are paginated, but some in other languages, texts which have been obtained from various sources may not be paginated.

 • What Gaelic texts can be searched